RobTillaart/AMC1302/README.md

 |  AMC1311B  |   1.0  |  ±0.2%  |  ±40 ppm/°C  |
 |  AMC1351   |   0.4  |  ±0.2%  |  ±35 ppm/°C  |

-As the gain error is on the order 1 in 1000, it makes little sense to use an ADC with e.g. more than 12 bit.
+As the gain error is in the order 1 in 1000, it makes little sense to use an ADC with e.g. more than 12 bit.

 The library does not support external ADCs yet.